 Advocacy, adjudication, bargaining, conciliation, mediation, negotiation, and withdrawal are examples of conflict management.
-Professionals in the field of conflict management often encourage parties in conflict, who share common relationships, to develop mutual ground or a shared narrative.
-Ideally this is to attain a workable outcome that parties can live with to resolve their disputes.
+Professionals in conflict management often encourage parties in conflict, share common relationships, and develop mutual ground or a shared narrative.
+Ideally, this is to attain a workable outcome that parties can live with to resolve their disputes.

 At times parties in dispute may require the assistance of an impartial mediator to achieve a sense of closure for all concerned.
 This process can be particularly helpful in situations involving groups such as:

 - retailers and suppliers;

 - teenagers and parents;